Said Djauharsjah Jenie

 Said Djauharsjah Jenie (22 August 1950, Surakarta – July 11, 2008, Bandung) was an Indonesian scientist and teacher.
-He was the head of The Agency for the Assessment and Application of Technology (AAAT) from 2006 until his death in 2008.
+He was the head of The Agency for the Assessment and Application of Technology (AAAT) from 2006 until he died in 2008.
 He was a member of the Board of Commissioners PT.
 Indonesian Aerospace.

 Said Jenie was one of the key figures behind the success of the maiden flight of aircraft N-250, the first commercial aircraft entirely designed and made in Indonesia.
-He worked as an educator in the Department of Aerospace Engineering ITB (ITB) as Professor Prodi Engineering Flight.
-Said was a researcher at the Massachusetts Institute of Technology (MIT) and NASA in United States.
+He worked as an educator in the Department of Aerospace Engineering at ITB (ITB) as Professor Prodi of Engineering Flight.
+Said was a researcher at the Massachusetts Institute of Technology (MIT) and NASA in the United States.

-Said Jenie died in Bandung Hospital on July 11, 2008, due to heart disease.
+Jenie died in Bandung Hospital on July 11, 2008, due to heart disease.
 He was buried in Family Cemetery Sewu, Bantul, Yogyakarta.

 Family

-Jenie married Sadarijah with whom he had two daughters, Asih Nurul Sadarijah and Gita Ismailia Isbandiyah.
+Jenie married Sadarijah, with whom he had two daughters, Asih Nurul Sadarijah and Gita Ismailia Isbandiyah.
 Said Jenie was the son of Jenie Nahar Minangkabau and Isbandiyah.